“Where did the day go?”—Is this a question you often ask yourself?

 While we do need to take breaks to do things for pleasure, the trick is to be in control by setting strict time limits.
 This is because these media excite and agitate the mind—not the nicest things to have if you are trying to cultivate mindfulness.

-Stop identifying with your thoughts and stay mindful
+Stop identifying with your thoughts

 Slow down, take regular time-outs alone, breathe into the present, and be vigilant of what you are impressing on your mind through the media that you engage in—these are some simple ways you can mentally step away from your thoughts and stop identifying with them.